anodyne/nova3/docs/nova/faq.md

 ### Why can I fill out some forms and not others?

 Admins can choose whether or not to allow FormViewer to be used a form (protected forms cannot use FormViewer).
-Only forms that are set to use FormViewer will show the option of fill out the form and view its entries.
+Only forms that are set to use FormViewer will show the option to fill out the form and view its entries.